On generalized Hilbert-Kunz function and multiplicity: Introduction

+which we respectively call the {\it generalized Hilbert--Kunz function} and {\it generalized Hilbert--Kunz multiplicity} of $M$.
+Indeed, it is still not hard to see that if $I$ is an $\m$-primary ideal, then $\fhk {R/I}(n)$ is the usual Hilbert--Kunz function.

-The first place where $\fhk M$ was studied that we are aware of is a paper by Ian Aberbach \cite{Ab} where it was shown that when $R$ is a domain essentially of finite type over a field and $M=R/I$ with $\dim R/I=1$, then $\frac{\fhk M(n)}{q^d}$ is bounded from above.
-Recently, they have been studied in much more general form by Epstein-Yao in \cite{EY} (see Definition \ref{keydef}).
+As far as we know, $\fhk M$ appears for the first time in a paper by Ian Aberbach \cite{Ab} where it was shown that if $R$ is a domain essentially of finite type over a field and $\dim R/I=1$, then $\frac{\fhk {R/I}(n)}{p^{nd}}$ is bounded from above.
+Recently, a more general form of this definition was studied by Epstein--Yao in \cite{EY} (see Definition \ref{keydef}).

-However, the main inspiration for our work is a recent astonishing result by Cutkosky (\cite[Corollary~11.3]{Cut}), who showed that under very mild conditions, the limit:
+However, the main inspiration for our work is is a recent astonishing result by Cutkosky (\cite[Corollary~11.3]{Cut}), who showed that under very mild conditions, the limit:

 exists.
-This limit was first defined as a lim sup by Katz and Validashti in \cite{JK}.
+This limit is called $\epsilon$-multiplicity and was first defined as a limsup by Katz and Validashti in \cite{JK}.

-Our main results show that under some assumptions, the generalized versions of Hilbert-Kunz multiplicity behave in a remarkably similar manner to the classical ones.
-Let $\IPD(M)$ denote the set of prime ideals such that $\pd_{R_\p}M_\p=\infty$.
-Let $\m$ be the maximal ideal.
-The category of modules $M$ with $\IPD(M) \inc \{\m\}$ contains all modules of finite lengths, modules of finite projective dimensions and is closed under extension, direct summand, kernel of epimorphism and cokernel of monomorphism.
-In particular, when $R$ has an isolated singularity, all finitely generated modules satisfy this property.